202C-Pilot/202C-Master-Course/week08.md

 At the end of this lesson you will be able to:

-* identify and respond to an audience's broader goals;
-* describe common workplace constraints and their effects on technical communication;
 * write a persuasive argument;
 * recognize common logical fallacies;
 * display a professional persona in technical documents;